Tuscan Ribollita Soup Recipe

 Instructions

-- Add the beans to a container and cover with until it is about 4 inches over the top of the beans.
-Cover and set at room temperature overnight.
+- Add the beans to a container and cover until it is about 4 inches over the top of the beans.
+Cover and set at room temperature overnight

 - In the morning drain the beans and add to a medium-size pot and cover with water until the beans are covered by about 2 inches along with a sprig of rosemary.

-- Remove the sprig of rosemary and take ½ of the beans and the liquid and put them into a blender and puree them until smooth.
-Set aside and keep the other ½ of the beans in the liquid warm.
+- Remove the sprig of rosemary and take ½ of the beans and some of the cooking liquid and put them into a blender and puree them until smooth.
+Set them aside and keep the other ½ of the beans in the warm cooking liquid.
+You will need to strain these before adding to the soup.

 - In the meantime, add the olive oil to a large pot over low to medium heat and cook the onions, celery, carrots, and garlic for 8 to 10 minutes or until tender.